sicabralBr/pokemon-game/README.md

 # pokemon_game
-Choose a pokemon and obtain his infp
+- Choose a pokemon and obtain its info